 As long as the TS/PC number retains its mandatory property stated above, it is up to the implementor, which TS/PC number updates methods are available and if the operator can configure the method per-interface and/or at runtime.
 However, an implementation MUST disclose the essence of each update method it includes, in a comprehensible form such as natural language description, pseudocode, or source code.
-An implementation MUST allow the operator to discover, which update method is effective for any given interface, either at runtime or from the system documentation. requirements are necessary to enable the optimal (see Section 3.7) management of ANM timeout in a network segment.
+An implementation MUST allow the operator to discover, which update method is effective for any given interface, either at runtime or from the system documentation.
+These requirements are necessary to enable the optimal (see Section 3.7) management of ANM timeout in a network segment.

-unlikely, but possible, causing the advertised TS/PC number to be reused.
+Note that wrapping (0xFFFFFFF + 1 = 0x0000000) of LastTS is unlikely, but possible, causing the advertised TS/PC number to be reused.
 Resolving this situation requires replacing all authentication keys of the involved interface.
 In addition to that, if the wrap was caused by a timestamp reaching its end of epoch, using this mechanism will be impossible for the involved interface until some different timestamp or update implementation method is used.